Matthew Modine: Film

 In 2016, Modine played Dr. Martin Brenner in the Netflix original series Stranger Things.
 In 2017, he and his Stranger Things castmates won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 In 2017, Matthew Modine was featured in the music video for "1-800-273-8255", a song by American hip hop artist Logic.
-Modine was part of Speed Kills released in November 2018 as well as several upcoming films such as Foster Boy, Miss Virginia, and The Martini Shot.
+Modine was part of Speed Kills released in November 2018 as well as Foster Boy and Miss Virginia.
+In 2023, he starred in The Martini Shot, a drama film directed by Stephen Wallis.
 In 2023 he portrayed Vannevar Bush in Christopher Nolan's biographical thriller Oppenheimer.

 Theater

 Modine appeared in Arthur Miller's Finishing the Picture at Chicago's Goodman Theatre, in Miller's Resurrection Blues at London's Old Vic, and in a stage adaptation of Harper Lee's To Kill a Mockingbird (as Atticus Finch) at Connecticut's Hartford Stage (This production of To Kill a Mockingbird became the most successful play in the theatre's 45-year history), and in 2022/23 at London's Gielgud Theatre.
 In 2010, he starred with Abigail Breslin in the 50th Anniversary Broadway revival of The Miracle Worker at the Circle in the Square theatre.

 In fall 2013, Modine starred in a self-parodying comedy, Matthew Modine Saves the Alpacas at Los Angeles' Geffen Theatre.